 Students and teachers can work through elements of our curriculum called These Things Take Time independently of Collectofus.
 Participants study the life cycle of their personal t-shirts, starting with the present, continuing into the past, and finishing with an examination of the future that they choose.
 Taken as a whole, the curriculum examines modern day slavery and environmental degradation through historical, sociological, artistic and scientific lenses.
 Complete with assignments, assessment rubrics, hands-on activities and supporting resources, These Things Take Time can become the keystone of any learning experience.
 While fundamentally interdisciplinary, we work with teachers and students to implement the curriculum in a way that is relevant to specific context and learning objectives.
-These Things Take Time is not available during the 2015-2016 academic year, but please contact us for more information.
+These Things Take Time is not publicly available at this time, but please contact us for more information.

 The Fashion Industry produces more clothes than we can buy.
 We buy more clothes than we can use.
 Every year billions of items of clothing “end up” in places like Accra, Ghana.
 Dead White Man's Clothes is a multimedia research project comprised of hours of audiovisual recordings, thousands of photos and multiple datasets exploring the impact of "used" clothing in and around Kantamanto Market in Accra.
 As we compile this information with an open-source spirit, we invite you to ask questions and leave comments to help guide our work.
 Please visit https://deadwhitemansclothes.org to contribute your voice.